-- Limiting visitors to the facility to those essential for the patient's physical or emotional well-being and care (e.g., care partner, parent). - Encourage use of alternative mechanisms for patient and visitor interactions such as video-call applications on cell phones or tablets. - Scheduling appointments to limit the number of patients in waiting rooms. - Arranging seating in waiting rooms so patients can sit at least 6 feet apart. - Modifying in-person group healthcare activities (e.g., group therapy, recreational activities) by implementing virtual methods (e.g., video format for group therapy) or scheduling smaller inperson group sessions while having patients sit at least 6 feet apart. - In some circumstances, such as higher levels of community transmission or numbers of patients with COVID-19 being cared for at the facility, and when healthcareassociated transmission is occurring, facilities might cancel in-person group activities in favor of an exclusively virtual format.
+- Limiting visitors to the facility to those essential for the patient's physical or emotional well-being and care (e.g., care partner, parent). - Encourage use of alternative mechanisms for patient and visitor interactions such as video-call applications on cell phones or tablets. - o Nursing homes should follow CMS guidance QSO-20-39-NH for visitation. - Scheduling appointments to limit the number of patients in waiting rooms or creating a process so that patients can wait outside or in their vehicle while waiting for their appointment. - Arranging seating in waiting rooms so patients can sit at least 6 feet apart. - Modifying in-person group healthcare activities (e.g., group therapy, recreational activities) by implementing virtual methods (e.g., video format for group therapy) or scheduling smaller inperson group sessions while having patients sit at least 6 feet apart. - In some circumstances, such as higher levels of community transmission or numbers of patients with COVID-19 being cared for at the facility, and when healthcareassociated transmission is occurring, facilities might cancel in-person group activities in favor of an exclusively virtual format.